DataDog/llm-observability/README.md

 # LLM Observability Jupyter Notebooks

-This repo is practical guide to using Datadog's LLM Observability Python SDK.
-It contains notebooks with different LLM app use cases, from simple LLM calls to more complex apps.
+These notebooks introduce you to Datadog's LLM Observability Python SDK using hands-on examples.

 ## Setup